 Long term side effects of treatment for acute lymphoblastic leukaemia (ALL)

-After some types of leukaemia treatment you might develop long term side effects weeks, months or years after the treatment has ended.
+After some types of leukaemia treatment, you might develop long term side effects.
+This could be weeks, months or years after the treatment has ended.
 Different types of treatment cause different problems.
-And unfortunately doctors can't tell who will get a long term effect and who won't.
+Unfortunately doctors can't tell who will get a long term effect and who won't.

 Your risk of developing any effect depends on: